“What happened to my website traffic? Why has my conversion rate dropped?”

 Move on to Search Console

-After you’ve visited Google Analytics, head over to Search Console.
+After you’ve visited Google Analytics, the next step to check SEO site online is to head over to Search Console.
 Start by looking at your messages.

 In case you haven’t noticed, Search Console has its own inbox.
 Sometimes, Googlebot will send you emails telling you that something is wrong with your site.